Xakkusu/hangman-game/README.md

     The quiz offers three different movie title categories, all from the 200 most famous movies of each category.
 - I want to see how well I am doing during the game

-    The hangman figure, when guessing wrong, as well as filled out hints, when guessing correctly, give the user a clear indication on which path they are while trying to find out the title.
+    The hangman figure, when guessing wrong, as well as filled out hints, when guessing correctly, give the user a clear indication on which path they are, while trying to find out the title.
 - I want to take the quiz whenever, wherever

-    The user can take the game whenever they like on whichever browser they like, as long as they have internet connection.
+    The user can take the game whenever they like on whichever browser they like, as long as they have an internet connection.

 #### Returning User Goals
 - I want to be able to be tested on different categories